rnzaws/ecs_poc/README.md

 ```

 #### Container Instance State Change
-The ECS container instance firehose.
-This is a feed of all state changes in the container instance.
+The ECS Container Instance firehose.
+This is a feed of all state changes in the Container Instance.

 The firehose is great for collecting metrics and verifying state, but is noisy and should be analyzed
 programmatically.